 - As a sabbatical officer in a Students’ Union for up to 2 years

 A 'week' is defined as 7 days, from Monday to Sunday.

-If you are a full-time student, the University recommends you do not work more than 15 hours per week for undergraduate students and 6 hours per week for post graduate taught students.
+If you are a full-time student, the University recommends you do not work more than 15 hours per week for undergraduate and postgraduate taught students.
 The University will not employ full-time postgraduate research students for more than an average of 9 hours per week across the academic year, and we recommend that postgraduate students apply this limit to employment outside the University.

 Information for students employed as tutors and demonstrators can be found here:

 You must check your visa or BRP to check that the details are correct.
 If they are not, you may be able to get this corrected.

 PhD students may take their six week annual leave period between the submission of their thesis and their viva exam, during which they may work full time, providing this is fully approved and recorded as a holiday period by the School.
 However, some employers, including the University of Edinburgh, will not allow you to work full time during this period.
 This will depend on the employer's policy.